-Your period of performance must be at least six months and no longer than twelve months.
-It must be continuous and must start between January 1, 2024, and September 1, 2025.

-Your period of performance must start on the first day of the month and end on the last day of a month.
+Your period of performance must be between six and twelve months, and it must have a start date between January 1, 2025, and September 1, 2026.
+It must start on the first day of the month and end on the last day of a month.